-3.202 It is understood that many police officers from the Tunbridge Wells Police Station have been moved to the Tonbridge Station in 2018 and that the police station in Tunbridge Wells Town Centre is due to close in the short term.
+3.201 It is understood that many police officers from the Tunbridge Wells Police Station have been moved to the Tonbridge Station in 2018 and that the police station in Tunbridge Wells Town Centre is due to close in the short term.

-Additional future requirements needed to deliver growth proposed in the Draft Local Plan
+Additional future requirements needed to deliver growth proposed in the Local Plan

-3.203 Nothing identified at this stage.
+3.202 Nothing identified at this stage.

-3.204 In general, the provision of emergency services will continue to be funded largely through the general government grant, with much of the income being raised through Council Tax bills.
+3.203 In general, the provision of emergency services will continue to be funded largely through the general government grant, with much of the income being raised through Council Tax bills.

-3.205 Table 12 summarises the community, public, and social services needs for each of the settlements within the borough in order to support the growth planned for in the Draft Local Plan.
+3.204 Table 13 summarises the community, public, and social services needs for each of the settlements within the borough in order to support the growth planned for in the Local Plan.
 These are set out in more detail, with costs, funding where known, priorities, and risks, within Appendix 1: The Infrastructure Delivery Schedule.
+It should also be noted that although a facility may be provided within one particular parish/settlement, it may be appropriate to collect developer contributions from other parishes/settlements that the facility may serve.
+If this is the case it will be identified within the relevant strategic policy in the Local Plan.